rust-lang/book/second-edition/nostarch/chapter15.md

 The compiler will be able to figure out the size it needs to store a `List` value.
 Rust will look at `List`, and again start by looking at the `Cons` variant.
-The `Cons` variant will need the size of `i32` plus the space to store a `usize`, since a box always has the size of a `usize`, no matter what it's pointing to.
-Then Rust looks at the `Nil` variant, which does not store a value, so `Nil` doesn't need any space.
-We've broken the infinite, recursive chain by adding in a box.
+The `Cons` variant will need the size of `i32` plus the space to store a `usize`, since a box always has the size of a `usize`, no matter what it’s pointing to.
+Then Rust looks at the `Nil` variant, which does not store a value, so `Nil` doesn’t need any space.
+We’ve broken the infinite, recursive chain by adding in a box.
 Figure 15-6 shows what the `Cons` variant looks like
 now: